 Project Management Office

-- Project request reviewed
+- Project request is reviewed.

-- Project request undergoes prioritization process
+- Project request undergoes prioritization process.

-- Project Manager sends finished project charter to project requestor for review
+- Project manager sends finished project charter to project requestor for review.

-- IT begins planning
+- IT begins project and planning of resources.

 What is a PMO?

 A Project Management Office (PMO) is a group or department in an enterprise that establishes and implements best practices and maintains standards related to project management, planning and execution.
 The PMO also serves as an organization's central hub for project documentation, guidance and success metrics.